Welcome to banking made local.

 For more than 80 years, First State Bank & Trust Co., Inc. has partnered with Southeast Missouri residents.

 First State Bank & Trust Co., Inc. remains a locally owned financial institution, and through the commitment of its officers, directors and employees, it continues to be a strong, stable and independent community bank with local management at each location.
-We consider it a privilege to be located in each of the six communities and look forward to working with our customers and our communities for years to come.
+We consider it a privilege to be located in each of the seven communities and look forward to working with our customers and our communities for years to come.

 How Caruthersville came to be

 On February 19, 1851, Pemiscot County was organized out of New Madrid County with Gayoso as the County Seat.
 In 1857, Caruthersville was laid out by G.W.
 Bushey and Colonel John Hardeman Walker.
 It was named in honor of the Honorable Sam Caruthers of Madison County, Representative in Congress, who aided in the legal establishment of Caruthersville.
 In 1898, with Gayoso being imperiled by the caving riverbanks, Caruthersville was elected the county seat and all records were moved there in 1899.

 On March 29, 1934, in the law office of Robert L. Ward Sr., seven men met as directors representing 34 stockholders to formally organize the First State Bank of Caruthersville.
 The first Board of Directors included Robert L. Ward, M.R.
 Rowland, John L. VanAusdall, Joe Kohn, Walter Bernard, S. Crews Reynolds and Charles G. Ross.